linkedin/Liger-Kernel/docs/Examples.md

 ## Medusa

-Medusa is a simple framework that democratizes the acceleration techniques for LLM generation with multiple decoding heads. [[repo](https://arxiv.org/abs/2401.10774)], [[paper](https://arxiv.org/abs/2401.10774)]
+Medusa is a simple framework that democratizes the acceleration techniques for LLM generation with multiple decoding heads.
+To know more, you can check out the [repo](https://arxiv.org/abs/2401.10774) and the [paper](https://arxiv.org/abs/2401.10774) .

 The Liger fused CE kernel is highly effective in this scenario, eliminating the need to materialize logits for each head, which usually consumes a large volume of memory due to the extensive vocabulary size (e.g., for LLaMA-3, the vocabulary size is 128k).